 - Stay below their credit limit: Showing they’re not spending beyond their means each month can also give their credit a boost.
 So, they should make sure to stay below the limit on their credit cards, maintain a budget to keep all spending to a minimum, and, if they really need to, they can also increase the limit on their card — as long as they don’t subsequently increase spending in proportion to it.

 Reapply with a co-borrower

 Many lenders (like Climb!) allow applicants to apply with a co-borrower.
 This is someone who signs onto a loan with the applicant and in doing so, agrees to take responsibility for repayment should they become unable to make the payments on their own.

-Having a qualifying co-borrower can increase chances of approval, or even of getting a lower interest rate.
+Having a qualifying co-borrower can increase chances of approval, or even of getting a lower interest rate, as long as they have a strong credit history.
 However, it’s important to keep in mind that the co-borrower will also have their credit pulled for the loan, which can impact their credit score.
 And they’ll also be held responsible if payments are not made, so the student will want to be sure they make on-time payments to keep not only them, but also their co-borrower in good credit standing.

 If your student would like to reapply for a Climb loan, click the button below — submitting multiple applications won’t impact their credit score!*

 *Climb performs a “soft” credit pull to evaluate eligibility, but this soft credit check will not affect your credit score.
 A hard credit pull is only performed once the loan is accepted and funded.